 Later that year, IBM purchased SoftLayer Technologies for $2bn, and said the acquisition would strengthen its leadership position in cloud computing.
 It said SoftLayer would accelerate its ability to integrate public and private clouds for its clients, with flexibility that provides deployment options that enable a faster, broader transformation for small, medium and large businesses with a range of performance and security models.

 IBM said the acquisition of SoftLayer would complement its existing SmartCloud portfolio, providing enterprises with easy access to a broader range of choices that transform their workloads “while continuing to innovate with SoftLayer to meet the needs of born-on-the-cloud firms”.

 In 2013, IBM also began collaborating with Pivotal on the further development of Cloud Foundry.
 IBM said it would incorporate the Cloud Foundry platform into its own open cloud architecture.
 Three years later, in 2016, Softlayer became Bluemix, which changed its name again in 2017 to IBM Cloud.

 IBM Cloud is different

-While it has a large number of enterprise customers who are beginning to migrate critical workloads to the public cloud, in its latest Magic Quadrant market analysis, Gartner warned that despite having many worldwide datacentres, the IBM Cloud experience remains disjointed.
+While IBM has a large number of enterprise customers which are beginning to migrate critical workloads to the public cloud, in its latest Magic Quadrant market analysis, Gartner warned that despite having many worldwide datacentres, the IBM Cloud experience remains disjointed.

 That said, Gartner sees IBM’s overall strategy as providing capabilities and tooling for enterprises, allowing them to choose the cloud environment that is best for their specific application requirements.
 IBM sees this as a $350bn market opportunity, to capture strategic workloads that can run on its OpenShift-based hybrid cloud infrastructure.